Book 2: Resource Dynamics

 Closing: The Worm's Trade-Off

-The worm lives 42 days instead of 21 by eating 60% of normal calories.
-It trades fertility (produces 50 offspring instead of 300) for longevity (lives twice as long).
+The worm lives up to 50% longer by reducing caloric intake.
+It trades fertility (produces far fewer offspring) for longevity (survives longer to reproduce when conditions improve).
 From an evolutionary perspective, this trade-off makes sense: during famine, don't waste energy producing offspring that will starve - survive the famine, reproduce later when conditions improve.

 Companies face identical trade-offs: grow fast and die young (hummingbird metabolism, VC-backed hypergrowth), or grow slow and live long (tortoise metabolism, bootstrap profitability).